kukuu/digital-twin-v--docs/README.md

   timestamp TIMESTAMP
 );
 First open two terminals.
 Then CD into frontend and backend First you need to start the service by running : node server2.js Then start the react app by running : npm run start

+## V3

+1. Clerk or Kinde based Authentication workflows.
+Login prompt when the user is not signed-in.
+Before selecting the meter or when he clicks on the user.
+2. Calculation modal when Meter is selected.
+And then send the calculated data to the logged-in user.
+3. Ingestion of user custom data
+4. Processing of user data